 Standard USFA pool format with 100 percent advancing to direct elimination with no repecharge.

 The tournament will have an armorer to check fencing equipment before each competition and to assist with equipment problems during the tournament.
 Masks and body cords will be checked for all events.

 For those coming from other time zones, Amarillo is in the Central Time Zone.
 Be sure to set your clocks accordingly.

 ANNOUNCEMENT REGARDING FOOD IN THE VENUE: The Carter Fitness Center does not allow food and drink (other than water bottles) on the floor of the gym where the competition is being held.
 There will be an adjoining classroom where all food must be kept and consumed.

-Box lunches will be available for purchase.
+Box lunches, snacks and water will be available for purchase.